Don Tobin: Coaching career

 While still a player in Canton he also served as an assistant coach.
-In 1989–90 he was hired as the Head Coach of the Memphis Rogues of the AISA.
-Beginning in 1995, Tobin spent 19 years as the Director of Coaching, Dunedin Stirling Soccer Club in Dunedin, Florida.
+In 1989–90 he was hired as the head coach of the Memphis Rogues of the AISA.
+Beginning in 1995, Tobin spent 19 years as the director of coaching, Dunedin Stirling Soccer Club in Dunedin, Florida.
 While there he also created the Tobin's School of Soccer Science Academy Program.
 In 2000, he was the coach of the Tampa Bay Extreme of the W-League.
-He was an Assistant Coach/Technical Director at the University of Tampa from 2007 to 2014, and part of the staff of the 2007 NCAA Division II Women's National Championship team.
+He was an assistant coach and technical director at the University of Tampa from 2007 to 2014, and part of the staff of the 2007 NCAA Division II Women's National Championship team.
 During the 2010 season he was an interim assistant coach for FC Tampa Bay Rowdies of the USSF Division 2 Professional League.

-Tobin is presently the Director of Coaching at Pinellas County United in St. Petersburg, Florida and is a coach with the National Training Center (NTC).
+Tobin is presently the director of coaching at Pinellas County United in St. Petersburg, Florida and is a coach with the National Training Center (NTC).
 Since 2012, he also serves as the head coach of the WPSL team Florida Tropics WSC and holds a USSF "B" License.
 He and his wife reside in St. Petersburg, Florida and have two children.